St Giles' Church, Pontefract

 The Church of St. Giles' in Pontefract, West Yorkshire, England is an active Anglican parish church in the archdeaconry of Leeds and the Diocese of Leeds.
 The church is Grade II* listed.
 St Giles is one of two Anglican churches in the town centre; the other being All Saints' which united into one benefice in June 2019.
-The current priest is Canon June Lawson.
+The current priest is Ian Bullock.

 History

 The church was rebuilt in the early 18th century; though additions have since been added later in the 18th century.
 The building was Grade II* listed on 29 July 1950.

 Architectural style

 Exterior

 The church is built of Ashlar gritstone and sandstone with pitches slate and lead roofs.
 The church has a west tower with nave and chancel under a continuous roof.
 There are seven bays of round-arched windows with three-light windows.
-There is a pedimented sundial above the paneled door.
+There is a pedimented sundial above the panelled door.
 The octagonal bell tower was rebuilt in the 1786 and is of three stages and has a south doorway and clock faces to the south and north.
 It was designed by Thomas Atkinson, who worked for John Carr of York.